How to Choose the Best Massage Table(s)

-With so many styles and functions to choose from it can be difficult to choose the best treatment table for your unique self and situation.
+With so many styles and functions to choose from it can be difficult to choose the best treatment table for your modality and situation.

-The perfect treatment table(s) should have all of the necessary requirements you as a Professional Therapist, or as a table client are looking for.
+The perfect treatment table(s) should have all of the necessary requirements you as a professional therapist are looking for.

 We invite you to consider the following 12 points when selecting a massage or treatment table for your professional or personal use.

 - Longevity, durability, reviews

 Where will you be using this equipment?
 Is your clinic on the third floor in a building without an elevator?

 Take note of your location limitations if you have any.
 Best to take these into consideration before beginning to look at tables.
 It might be nice to dream of one of the 300 pound hydraulic lift tables, but perhaps a sturdy portable table is more realistic for the location of your treatment space.